lawrencela/research_technical_writing/README.md

 # Research & Technical Writing
 This repository contains a selection of my research papers and technical writings.
-Other research papers of mine can be found on my [Google Scholar Profile](https://scholar.google.com/citations?user=51BdeosAAAAJ&hl=zh-TW).
+Other research papers of mine can be found in my [Google Scholar Profile](https://scholar.google.com/citations?user=51BdeosAAAAJ&hl=zh-TW).

 ## Research Papers
 1. Control, Inner Topicalisation, and Focus Fronting in Mandarin Chinese: Modelling in Parallel Constraint-based Grammatical Architecture
    - Journal of Language Modelling
    - Year: 2024

-2. Copy control and partial raising at syntax-semantics-discourse interfaces
+3. Copy control and partial raising at syntax-semantics-discourse interfaces
    - Proceedings of International LFG Conference
    - Year: 2023